neul-labs/gity/docs/architecture.md

 2. **Observe** – Watch Service streams filesystem changes; for every event it:
    - Writes the new state into `sled`.
    - Publishes an `IndexDelta` message containing the paths that changed.
+   - Marks the touched paths “dirty” so `gitz status` can report cached results immediately.
 3. **Answer commands** – When a client asks for `status`, the daemon:
    - Looks up the latest `generation`.
    - Computes “suspect paths” using cached metadata and ignore rules.
-   - Runs targeted `git status -- <paths>` calls if verification is needed.
+   - Runs targeted `git status -- <paths>` (or a full status if necessary) and records the resulting dirty list.
+   - Returns the new generation token so clients can cache the output and skip redundant Git calls when nothing has changed.
-4. **Prefetch** – Scheduler triggers `git fetch --filter=blob:none` according to configured cadence, then enqueues maintenance jobs.
+4. **Prefetch** – Scheduler triggers `git maintenance run --task=prefetch` according to configured cadence, fetching into `refs/prefetch/` without updating local refs.
 5. **Replication** – If the same repo is registered in multiple locations on this machine, `rykv` mirrors `sled` buckets tagged as shareable so warm caches can be reused without re-reading the filesystem.
 6. **Introspection** – Resource metrics and structured logs are written to sled-backed rings so `gitz list --stats`, `gitz logs`, and the tray Info panel can query them without touching the filesystem.